-When you think of Visiting The Maldives, what words spring to mind?
+When you think of visiting The Maldives, what words spring to mind?
 Paradise?
 Beauty?
 Luxury?
 Coral Reefs?
 Expensive?
 Well, all of the former apply but not necessarily the latter!

 Did you know that there are over 1000 islands in the Indian Ocean that make up 26 ring-shaped atolls and only about 200 of these islands are actually inhabited?
-There is a fear that the low-lying islands are starting to sink due to global climate changes, a fact that I have sadly witnessed over the past 3 years.
-So, if ever there was a time to visit – now is it!!!
+There is a fear that the low-lying islands are starting to sink due to global climate changes, a fact that I have sadly witnessed over the past few years.
+So, if ever there was a time to visit – now is it!

-We first planned on visiting the Maldives in August 2015 it was to celebrate a very special wedding anniversary, along with a few days in Dubai first (another story!).
+We first planned on visiting the Maldives in August 2015 to celebrate a very special wedding anniversary, along with a few days in Dubai first (another story!).
 We pondered for a long time which island to choose and price was indeed a very important factor.
 You can spend over £10,000 to stay on some islands but unfortunately we are not lottery winners so we lowered our sights and selected a beautiful island on the Raa Atoll called Meedhupparu.
 This is owned by the Adaaran Select group and although costing considerably less than the top dollar paid by some, we never once felt that we had anything less than absolute luxury for our money.

 The journey from Birmingham to the capital Male takes about 11 hours (usually with a stop-off at somewhere like Dubai) and once you have cleared Europe and the Middle East you soon see open stretches of ocean with tiny islands dotted here and there.
 The closer you get, the colours of the ocean change to turquoise as the coral reefs surrounding the islands begin to make themselves visible.
 Landing on Male, a small island no larger than 2.2 square miles is something to see.
 As the runway gets closer you appreciate how small the island actually is.